Abercrombie & Fitch: Marketing, advertising and brand identity

+In 2018, Abercrombie successfully shifted its target market to an older demographic to include not just younger adults but older adults as well.

 Store staff

-The company is noted for its use of "brand representatives" (fka "models") as in-store customer service staff.
+The company is noted for its use of "brand representatives" (aka "models") as in-store customer service staff.
 Previously, the models were required to buy and wear only A&F clothing at work.
 However, after a 2003 settlement with California state labor regulators, A&F allowed brand reps to wear any logo-free clothing, as long as it corresponded with the season and A&F's style.
 The California settlement also provided $2.2 million to reimburse former employees for their forced purchases of company-branded clothing.
 An "Impact Team" was created in 2004 to control merchandise within each store and strictly maintain and enforce company standards.
 Bigger and higher volume stores have a "Full Time Stock" who trains Impact associates, processes shipments, maintains stock room standards, and can even act as a manager if the store is short on management staff.
 Stores' general manager and assistant managers are responsible for forms, lighting, photo marketing, fragrance presentations, and ensuring brand reps comply with the company's "look policy".

 Products

 Women's Wear Daily calls the company's clothing classically "neo-preppy", with an "edgy tone and imagery".

 The company's fashions have a reputation for luxury, with the majority of designs trend-driven.
 There is heavy promotion of "Premium Jeans".
 In early 2010, the company introduced a leather handbag collection inspired by designs from Ruehl.

 Its prices are recognized as the highest in the youth-clothing industry.
 Internationally, prices are almost double those in American stores.
 Retail analyst Chris Boring warns that the company's brands are a "little more susceptible" should recession hit, because their specialties are premium-priced goods rather than necessities.
-Indeed, as the late-2000s recession continued, the company noticeably suffered financially for its refusal to lower prices or offer discounts.
+Indeed, as the late-2000s recession continued, the company took a hit financially for its refusal to lower prices or offer discounts.
 It argued that doing so would "cheapen" its near-luxury image.
 Analyst Bruce Watson warned that the company risked finding itself transformed into "a cautionary tale of a store that was left by the wayside when it declined to change with the times".
-The company's year-to-year revenue, a key indicator of a retailer's health, rose 13% in September 2010, aided by strong international sales.
+The company's year-to-year revenue, a key indicator of a retailer's health, rose 13% in September 2010.

 The company has carried men's fragrances Fierce, Colden, and has re-branded the original cologne Woods (Christmas Floorset 2010).
 Women's fragrances have included 8, Perfume 41, Wakely, and Perfume #1.
 Fierce and 8 are the most heavily marketed fragrances, as they are the signature scents of the brand overall.